 - Melbourne has accommodation options for every budget from hostels to apartments and hotel rooms

 - Hostels in Melbourne can start from as little as $21 a night for a shared dorm room.

 - You can search Melbourne apartment accommodation offerings.

 - Hotels in Melbourne generally start from around $100 a night for a double room and increase incrementally as the luxury rating rises towards 5 stars.
-Google states that 3-star averaging $113, 5-star averaging $314 for a night stay.
+Google states that a 3-star average is around $113, a 5-star average is $314 for a night stay.
 You can compare and book your stay on Agoda or Trip Advisor.

 There are so many best places to visit in Victoria so put some of these amazing places on your next Victorian road trip itinerary.